Hugo Barra: Facebook

 Barra's initial focus at Oculus was on the development of standalone VR headsets as well as social VR applications.
 On 11 October 2017, during the Oculus Connect 4 developer conference, Zuckerberg and Barra unveiled Oculus Go, the industry's first mass-market standalone VR headset, priced at $199.
 This device was co-developed with Barra's former employer Xiaomi in partnership with Qualcomm, which Barra and Qualcomm President and fellow Brazilian Cristiano Amon jointly announced at the 2018 Consumer Electronics Show (CES).

 On 26 September 2018, Zuckerberg and Barra were back on stage at Oculus Connect 5 to announce Oculus Quest, the next major development in standalone VR technology.
 The headset was well received by industry experts due to the high-quality spatial experience it was capable of delivering.
 Oculus Quest supported positional tracking with six degrees of freedom using internal sensors and an array of cameras in the front of the headset rather than external sensors like in the original Oculus Rift PC-connected headset.
 The cameras could also be used in "Passthrough" mode to enhance safety if the user exits their designated boundary area.
 The headset earned multiple industry awards and accolades.

 In September 2020, Barra announced on Twitter that Facebook and Ray-Ban were working on a partnership to co-develop smartglasses, which officially launched on 9 September 2021 as Ray-Ban Stories just a few months after Barra had left the company.

 In May 2021, Barra left Meta and immediately joined Detect, a health technology startup he was involved in co-founding.

 Detect

 Since March 2020, Barra has been involved in various roles with Detect, a health technology startup he co-founded with scientist and entrepreneur Jonathan Rothberg to develop consumer-grade molecular diagnostics products.
 The company's first product is an FDA-cleared Covid-19 molecular at-home test.

+Dreamer

+In 2024, Barra co-founded the artificial intelligence startup Dreamer with David Singleton and Nicholas Jitkoff.
+The company launched a beta version of its platform, described as an operating system for AI agents and agentic applications, in February 2026.
+In March 2026, Dreamer's team joined Meta Superintelligence Labs under a technology licensing arrangement with Meta.

 Personal

-Barra is married with two children and lives in the San Francisco Bay Area.
+Barra is married, has three children and lives in the San Francisco Bay Area.